 PULL IFEMPTY is useful if an OUT with autopull would stall in an inappropriate location when the TX FIFO is empty.
-IfEmpty permits some of the same program simplifications as autopull-for example, the elimination of an outer loop counter-but the stall occurs at a controlled point in the program.
+For example, a UART transmitter should not stall immediately after asserting the start bit.
+IfEmpty permits some of the same program simplifications as autopull, but the stall occurs at a controlled point in the program.